How to Make Mulled Wine at Home

 - To begin, open the bottle of wine and pour it into a pot.
-Place the pot on a medium heat.
-Pour the water into the mixture, and let it begin to heat.
+Place the pot on medium heat and let it begin to heat.

 - Add in the sugar once you see the heat rising from the wine, and stir well to let it absorb into the wine.
 Grate a bit of the zest from the orange, and add it into the mixture.
-Slice the orange into thin pieces (like you would see for a garnish), and add them into the pot with 2 teaspoons of ground cinnamon (or a couple of cinnamon sticks) and 1 teaspoon of cloves (either ground or whole).
+Slice the orange into thin pieces (like you would see for a garnish), and add them into the pot along with the cinnamon, cloves and star anise.

 - Let the mixture heat for 10 to 15 minutes, but don’t let it boil.
 Let the wine sit for half an hour, covered with a lid to keep the heat trapped inside.
 Once 30 minutes have passed, return the wine to the stove and re-heat.
 When it reaches your preferred temperature, serve and enjoy!